-DO hyphenate... prefixes that stand as words in their own right (e.g., cross, half, all); these are usually hyphenated when used as adjectives (e.g., cross-section, half-life, all-inclusive).
-There are, however, more than a few exceptions (e.g., outpatient, crosshatched, overexposed).
-Hyphens are also needed when a prefix is attached to a word or phrase starting with a capital letter (e.g., anti-HLA, non-Euclidean, subalpine).
+DO hyphenate... prefixes that stand as words in their own right (e.g. cross, half, all); these are usually hyphenated when used as adjectives (e.g. cross-section, half-life, all-inclusive).
+There are, however, more than a few exceptions (e.g. outpatient, crosshatched, overexposed).
+Hyphens are also needed when a prefix is attached to a word or phrase starting with a capital letter (e.g. anti-HLA, non-Euclidean, sub-Alpine).

-DO NOT hyphenate... prefixes that cannot stand as words in their own right (e.g., anti, bi, co, hyper, hypo, infra, inter, intra, micro, multi, paleo, peri, pre, pseudo, re, sub, supra, ultra, uni); these are usually closed up when used as adjectives, unless two vowels or the same consonants abut (e.g., hyper-reactive, pre-operative, anti-inflammatory, co-opted, re-election).
-Note, however, that this rule may need to be broken (e.g., ultra-high-vacuum environment, pseudo-first-order distribution, re-create).
-If in doubt, follow the dictionary.
+DO NOT hyphenate... prefixes that cannot stand as words in their own right (e.g. anti, bi, co, hyper, hypo, infra, inter, intra, micro, multi, palaeo, peri, pre, pseudo, re, sub, supra, ultra, uni); these are usually closed up when used as adjectives, unless two vowels or the same consonants abutt (e.g. hyper-reactive, pre-operative, anti-inflammatory, co-opted, re-election; NB US authors are less inclined to use hyphens in such cases).
+Note, however, that this rule may need to be broken (e.g. ultra-high-vacuum environment, pseudo-first-order distribution, re-create).
+If in doubt, follow the author's style.